chenzhe142/front-end-engineer-interview-questions/README.md

 ### - event delegation.

+`Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector, whether those descendants exist now or are added in the future.`

+`Event delegation refers to the process of using event propagation (bubbling) to handle events at a higher level in the DOM than the element on which the event originated.
+It allows us to attach a single event listener for elements that exist now or in the future.`

 If there are many elements inside one parent, and you want to handle events on them - don’t bind handlers to each element.
 Instead, bind the single handler to their parent, and get the child from e.target || e.srcElement.

 Assume we have an unordered list.
 We want to output the text when we click on the list element.
 Note that we may add/delete list elements.